ericyao2013/ROBOT-robus/README.md

 <img src="doc/img/hardware-diversity.gif" width="400">

-A board with Robus can detect and communicate with any other boards on the netowrk.
+A board with Robus can detect and communicate with any other boards on the network.
 To drive each components on a board (e.g. motor control, sensor acquisition, ...), we strongly encourge the use of [Luos](https://github.com/pollen-robotics/luos) that is designed to work seamlessly with Robus on the same µC.

 ### Recommended Hardware implementation